maldua/zimbra-foss/README.md

 - GPL-2.0 license
 - Community builds, not official Zimbra/Synacor binaries
-- No warranty of MERCHANTABILITY or FITNESS
+- No warranty of MERCHANTABILITY or FITNESS.

 ---